eef-g-archive/file-manager-c/README.md

 ## Compiling and running

 To compile and run the project on Linux or macOS:
--Open a terminal window.
+*Open a terminal window.
--Navigate to the directory where your file manager is located.
+*Navigate to the directory where your file manager is located.
--Compile your file manager by running “make”.
+*Compile your file manager by running “make”.
--Run your file manager by running “./file-manager-c”.
+*Run your file manager by running “./file-manager-c”.